dtrugman/Bulldog/README.md

 - Integrate this code into your existing application
 - Create a binary executable by running `generate.sh` from inside the `bin` directory
-- Craete *.rpm and *.deb packages by running `pack.sh` from the root directory
+- Create *.rpm and *.deb packages by running `pack.sh` from the root directory

+## rpm/deb

+When you create a such a package, it includes:

+- The binary executable created by running `generate.sh` from inside the `bin` directory
+- The SysV init script from the project's root dir
+- The config.json file from the root dir
+- The LICENSE and README files

+So, make sure to update the configuration file according to your needs.

 # Configuration